Collins Heating & Cooling

 📱

-Phone number: Tappable, visible without scrolling, on every page.
-This audience calls — they do not fill out web forms as a first action.
+Phone number front and center.
+Visible without scrolling, on every page.
+This audience calls — they don't fill out web forms as a first step.

-No autoplay video or animations that could distract or confuse older users.
+No autoplay video or flashy animations that could distract or confuse older visitors.

 The primary customer persona (ages 45–60) is searching on their phone, often during a heating or cooling problem.
 If the site is slow or hard to use on mobile, they call the next company in the search results.
-The new custom theme is being built mobile-first.
+The new site is being built to work great on phones from the start.

 Data Sources & Methodology